 Shaun “S.T” Thomas

-Newly elected Club and First Team Captain for 2019.
+Club and First Team Captain for 2020.
 Shaun is another player that has come through the ranks at the club.
 He is your stereotypical a quick bowler with the on-the-field temperament to match.
 He has worked hard with batting coach Mike Evans over the last few seasons to transform himself into an opening batsman to partner Duggers.
 Add all this to his ability to field well in all positions and his on going catches dropped competition with Jamie Rodgers, and you have yourself someone you want on your side when the going gets tough.
-Shaun works up North in Caithness for Police Scotland.
+Shaun works for Police Scotland.
 His attitude and work ethic make him both a credit to the club and a great ambassador.
 Works with Will’ to keep training focussed and organised.

 Second XI.
 The evergreen and ever present Mike has been at the club forever and nowadays plays most of his cricket with the 2nds.
 However, he can still make the magic happen with the 1sts when needed.
 Mike looks after and prepares the square and spends nearly all Summer at the Park.
 He is our Batting Coach and represents the club at Highland Cricket Development Group meetings as a keen advocate of youth development within NCCC